docker-mailserver/docker-mailserver/docs/content/usage.md

 ### Host Setup

-Your host computer should fullfil a few requirements.
-If it doesn't, you will either need a workaround or a new host.
+There are a few requirements for a suitable host system:

 1. The host should have a static IP address; otherwise you will need to dynamically update DNS (undesirable due to DNS caching)
-2. The host should be able to send/receive on the ports listed in [this part of our documentation][docs-introduction-ports]
+2. The host should be able to send/receive on the [necessary ports for mail][docs-ports-overview]
 3. You should be able to set a `PTR` record for your host; security-hardened mail servers might otherwise reject your mail server as the IP address of your host does not resolve correctly/at all to the DNS name of your server.

 On the host, you should have a suitable container runtime (like _Docker_ or _Podman_) installed.
 We assume [_Docker Compose_][docker-compose] is [installed][docker-compose-installation].

 !!! info "Podman Support"

-    If you're using podman, make sure to read the related [documentation](../config/advanced/podman/).
+    If you're using podman, make sure to read the related [documentation][docs-podman].

-[docs-introduction-ports]: ./introduction.md#overview
+[docs-podman]: ./config/advanced/podman.md
+[docs-ports-overview]: ./config/security/understanding-the-ports.md#overview-of-email-ports
 [docker-compose]: https://docs.docker.com/compose/
 [docker-compose-installation]: https://docs.docker.com/compose/install/